The Stunning Nemouta Waterfalls near Ancient Olympia

 There are public buses (KTEL) leaving from Kifisos Bus Station in Athens and going to the Nemouta area but it will take you forever as you will have to change buses and wait at every change.

-I would suggest you better rent a car to get there, the national roads are great and you will find the area easily.
 A rental offers you the option to visit so many sites on your way to Ancient Olympia such as Ancient Corinth & Acrocorinth, Mycenae, Epidaurus, Nemea and the wineries, Dimitsana and Stemnitsa.

 Nemouta Waterfalls